SophieManuel/Visualisation_Project/README.md

 | .. |              |              | ... |              |
 | CO |     5.36     |     1820     | ... |       93     |

-The rows of the data frame must be indexed by the
-[ISO country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)
+The rows of the CSV data file must be indexed by the [ISO country codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) (Alpha-2 or Alpha-3 codes).
-(Alpha-2 or Alpha 3 code).
 The data frame should contain at least one feature column that hold the values to be visualized in the map or in the plot.
 The feature columns must hold numerical values.

-Second, we declare a visualizer object and provide as argument the dataframe described above:
+Second, we declare a visualizer object and provide as argument the path to the data file described above:

 ```python
 from wwstatviz import Visualizer